Battle of Domstadtl: Convoy

-The battles
+Battles

 Guntramovice

 Laudon awaited the enemy at Guntramovice, a small village in northern Moravia.
 Siskovits, who had lost his way in the woods, was supposed to arrive in two days.
 This was quite a problem for Laudon, because his four infantry battalions, a regiment of dragoons, a regiment of hussars, an artillery battery, and a troop of frontier guards, had only about 6,000 men.
 Despite this, he decided to attack the Prussians because Olomouc was near and there was no time for waiting.
 He also knew that five battalions of 20,000 Prussian soldiers commanded by Lieutenant-General Hans Joachim von Zieten were rushing towards the convoy to help Mosel.

 The convoy arrived on 28 June early in the morning.
 The Austrians started shooting at the lead wagons.
 One Prussian battalion forged ahead in order to find out the strength of the enemy, but they were routed by the Austrian artillery.
 The Prussians also formed artillery batteries on their side of the road and started shooting.
 They tried to attack the Austrian positions in the hilly terrain several times, but were always forced back.
 The fight took about five hours but finally the Prussians started to dominate the battleground and Laudon ordered his men to retreat towards Moravský Beroun, which they did without any problems, because Mosel did not have enough cavalry to chase them.

 Although Laudon retreated and did not manage to destroy the convoy, his losses were much smaller than the Prussian ones.
 However, the most precious thing that he gained was time.
 Nowadays, some historians point out that the Prussians had a chance to succeed if they had sacrificed some of the dispersed wagons and immediately rushed to Olomouc.
 However, neither Mosel nor Zieten, who reached the convoy several hours after the clash, knew about Siskovits' approaching forces, and therefore they decided to devote some time to rearranging the convoy and repairing damage.
 They continued on 30 June early in the morning.